Random Toric Surfaces and a Threshold for Smoothness: Thresholds

-We get this by viewing $Bin(m,r)$ as the sum of $m$ identically distributed independent random variables each taking the value $1$ with probability $r$ and the value $0$ with probability $1-r$.
-Together with the previous inequality we get
+Now to bound the right hand side, we use a tail bound on the binomial distribution derived from Theorem 1 of \cite{hoeffding}.
+Viewing $\Bin(m,r)$ as the sum of $m$ identically distributed independent random variables each taking the value $1$ with probability $r$ and the value $0$ with probability $1-r$ gives the following inequality so long as $c\cdot h^2 \leq m\cdot r$.

-Then what we want to show is that the left hand side goes to zero, so it suffice to show that the right hand side goes to zero.
-To see this we use that $m\sim h^2$.
-For $c$ sufficiently small this allows us to rearrange to get the following inequality